-Led by the Centre, the University is currently gearing up for COP26, the global conference on the climate emergency in November 2021, hosted by the UK.
+Led by the Centre, the University has engaged pro-actively and on many levels with COP26, the global conference on the climate emergency that took place in November 2021, hosted by the UK.
 Through the Centre, the University has joined the COP26 Universities Network and Centre Convener Dr Simon Boxley is a briefing author on the Network's latest working paper Mainstreaming Climate Change Education in UK Higher Education Institutions.

-A team drawn from across the University and external collaborators is developing a programme of events and initiatives for COP, with a strong focus on student involvement and community engagement.
+A team drawn from across the University and external collaborators developed a programme of events and initiatives for COP, with a strong focus on student and community engagement.

 Contact the Centre